bharatmazire/Python/Additional Codes/ChatRoom/readme.md

+## CHAT ROOM

-*** UNDER WORK ***
+### *** UNDER WORK ***

-This is kind of client-server application.
-This is client to client messaging program where msg is sent through server.
+This is typical client server program where server serves the request coming from clients.

-work flow will be :
-server start -> clients connect to server -> server maintain their records -> client send msg and receivers name -> if receiver present msg send to receiver else send msg to sender that receiver not available

-use signals wisely
+Communication between client to client.
+Where server plays role of intermediator.

+>use socket, signals, multi-threading etc.